Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 Pilea plants are susceptible to root rot, a fungal disease that can kill the plant.

-Root rot is caused by several different fungi and typically attacks the plant’s roots.
+Root rot is caused by several fungi and typically attacks the plant’s roots.

 These fungi are most often found in wet, poorly drained soil.